AdobeDocs/cja-apis/src/pages/endpoints/dimensions/index.md

 ## Retrieve multiple dimensions

 Retrieve a list of dimensions for a specified dataview ID. that the user can access.
-See [Dimensions parameters](parameters.md) for query strings that you can attach to this API call.

 `GET https://cja.adobe.io/dimensions`